-- Assignment Practical 25% of final grade (set by SQA and internally marked) Design 31% of final grade (set and marked by SQA) - Question Paper 44%of final grade (set and marked by SQA) HOMEWORK Homework will be issued on a regular basis.
+- Assignment Practical 25% of final grade (set by SQA and internally marked) - Design 31% of final grade (set and marked by SQA) - Question Paper 44% of final grade (set and marked by SQA) HOMEWORK Homework will be issued on a regular basis.
 Learners will have deadlines to meet for folio work so time management and the willingness to put in the extra effort where required is essential.
 CAREER INFORMATION The Course is of broad general benefit to all learners.
 It also provides a foundation for those considering further study, or a career, in design, manufacturing, engineering, science, marketing, and related disciplines.
-The Course provides a complementary practical experience for those studying subjects in the technologies and expressive arts.

-COURSE: Graphic Communication FACULTY: Technology LEVEL: National 4/5 DEPT: Design and Technology RECOMMENDED ENTRY LEVELS National 5: Level 4 BGE National 4 Graphic Communication • National 4: Level 3 BGE Completion of BGE S3 Design & Technology course COURSE DESCRIPTION This course provides opportunity for learners to gain skills in reading, interpreting, and creating graphic communications.
+COURSE: Graphic Communication FACULTY: Technology LEVEL: National 4/5 DEPT: Design and Technology RECOMMENDED ENTRY LEVELS National 5: Level 4 BGE National 4 Graphic Communication National 4: Level 3 BGE Completion of BGE S3 Design & Technology course COURSE DESCRIPTION This course provides opportunity for learners to gain skills in reading, interpreting, and creating graphic communications.
 Learners will initiate, develop and communicate ideas graphically.
 They will develop spatial awareness and visual literacy through graphic experiences.
 The course is practical, exploratory and experiential in nature.
 It combines elements of recognised professional standards for graphic communication partnered with graphic design creativity and visual impact.
 The course allows learners to engage with technologies.
 It allows learners to consider the impact that graphic communication technologies have on our environment and society.
 The course is made up of two units: